TalesOfArboria/NucleusFramework/README.md

-NucleusFramework for Spigot 1.8
+NucleusFramework for Spigot 1.9
 ==================

 A plugin framework and rapid development library for Bukkit/Spigot.
-Developed concurrently with the Tales of Arboria server allowing the framework to solve real world development and administrative problems.

-Currently under development, expect breaking changes.
+Currently not in active development.
+Do not use if you expect timely updates and bug fixes.
+May be discontinued after Minecraft 1.9

-Compatible with Spigot 1.8.8
+Compatible with Spigot 1.9

-_Coders like versatility.
-Server operators like stability.
-Users like usability._
+## Known Issues
+The framework is in the process of being updated for Spigot 1.9.
+The process is not complete and these are the known issues.
+ * Views do not work properly due to what seems to be double fired events from Spigot/Minecraft.
+This may be fixed as Spigot is updated with new patches.
+ * Due to changes in Minecraft sounds, the sounds are not fully working yet.

 ## Goals
  * Provide a centralized framework for common plugin utilities and services.